offsoc/forgejo/options/setting/config-cheat-sheet.md

 - <a name="ui.svg.ENABLE_RENDER" href="#ui.svg.ENABLE_RENDER">`ui.svg.ENABLE_RENDER`</a>:
   Whether to render SVG files as images.
-  If SVG rendering is disabled, SVG files are displayed as text and cannot be embedded in markdown files as images:
+  If SVG rendering is disabled, SVG files are displayed as text and cannot be embedded in markdown files as images.:
   ```ini
   ENABLE_RENDER = true
   ```